 Upon issuance of the Letter of Intent, the formal sale of your business begins.
-Buyer and seller teams are currently negotiating terms and details of the purchase agreement.
+Buyer and seller teams are currently negotiating the terms and details of the purchase agreement.
 If you’re like me, you’re probably worried about a lot of things at this point, especially money.
-With all the time, energy and money you’ve invested into your business over the years and with all the money you’re paying professionals to help you sell your business, how and when do you get paid?
+With all the time, energy, and money you’ve invested into your business over the years and with all the money you’re paying professionals to help you sell your business, how and when do you get paid?
 Those are legitimate questions, friends.
 So in this episode, I want to walk you through the top five ways of getting paid when selling a business.

 The first way to sell your business is to sell it for cash.
 Most likely, this is the way you expect to get paid when you sell your company.

 Isn’t cash king?
 Doesn’t everyone like it?
 Of course we do; we love cash.
 We’ve built and grown our companies over years and years, and now we want that big, four-foot cardboard check presented to us, right?
 I sold one of three businesses on a cash basis, and I felt like I had won the lottery!
 It was an outstanding experience.